moj-analytical-services/rpackage_training/README.md

 Test coverage is a metric that can be useful in assessing the adequacy of tests.
 The {covr} package can be used to examine test coverage.
 It builds the package and runs the tests in a modified environment counting how many times each line of package code is run by the tests.
-You should aim to have every line covered by tests but don't rely coverage alone when assessing the adequacy of tests.
+You should aim to have every line covered by tests but don't rely on coverage alone when assessing the adequacy of tests.
 When we run the test coverage of our package we will get 100% (the wrangle data function is called by the assemble crime data function) but we are not (yet) properly testing the intended behaviour of the wrangle data function.